 Malawi Parliamentary Support Initiative (MPSI)

-Specifically, the project’s objectives are to:
+Specifically, the project’s objectives were to:

-- Strengthen support systems and resources required to institutionalize a culture of evidence-informed budget analysis, financial scrutiny and policy making in the Malawi Parliament
+- Strengthen support systems and resources required to institutionalize a culture of evidence-informed budget analysis, financial scrutiny and policymaking in the Malawi Parliament

-- Strengthen technical knowledge and skills of Parliament staff in budget analysis and financial scrutiny and evidence informed decision-making and
+- Strengthen technical knowledge and skills of Parliament staff in budget analysis and financial scrutiny and evidence-informed decision-making and

 - Provide informative and objective non-partisan budget analyses and related research to support the legislative, oversight, and representative roles of Parliament

 The Project developed 5 guidelines to improve parliament efficiency in legislation, oversight and budget assessment.
 The guidelines that were developed are;

 - Budget Analysis Manual

 The project launched the Short-term Technical Experts (STTE) programme, which is a flagship programme that has recruited experts to enhance the technical capacity of Parliament through three key areas:

 - Budget Analysis and Public Finance Management Experts (3)